slepc/slepc/doc/source/documentation/manual/intro.md

 -   The option `--with-mpi=0` allows building PETSc and SLEPc without MPI support (only sequential).

-**Note about complex scalar versions**: PETSc supports the use of complex scalars by defining the data type `PetscScalar` either as a real or complex number.
+**Note about complex scalar versions**: PETSc supports the use of complex scalars by defining the data type {external:doc}`PetscScalar` either as a real or complex number.
 This implies that two different versions of the PETSc libraries can be built separately, one for real numbers and one for complex numbers, but they cannot be used at the same time.
 SLEPc inherits this property.
 In SLEPc it is not possible to completely separate real numbers and complex numbers because the solution of non-symmetric real-valued eigenvalue problems may be complex.
 SLEPc has been designed trying to provide a uniform interface to manage all the possible cases.
 However, there are slight differences between the interface in each of the two versions.
 In this manual, differences are clearly identified.

 {#sec:mult-inst}
 ### Installing Multiple Configurations in a Single Directory Tree